Date Established: 7/1/1999

 All costs that can be specifically identified to a service center, but not with a particular service provided by the center, such as the salary and fringe benefits of the director.

-User whose ultimate source of funds is within UB (State IFR, RF, UBF, and Faculty Student Association (FSA)).
+An academic, research, administrative, or auxiliary unit whose originating source of funds is within or flows through the university.
+This includes State, RF, UBF, and Faculty Student Association (FSA) funds.

 Office of Management and Budget (OMB)